valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   Added a new process bean that can resolve and handle values from several sources.
 More information can be found [here](/reference/process-beans.md#valueresolverdelegateservice)

+* **Configure due date from BPMN for portaaltaak**

+  A portaaltaak due date can now be configured inside the BPMN user-task due date field.

 ## Bugfixes

 The following bugs were fixed: